kasstmaster/softdreamings/features.md

 `Admin can:`

-drop instant prize messages (/prize_movie, /prize_nitro, /prize_steam without date)
+- drop instant prize messages (`/prize_movie`, `/prize_nitro`, `/prize_steam` without date)

-or schedule future drops (same commands with date)
+- schedule future drops (same commands with month/day date)

-list scheduled prizes (/prize_list)
+- list scheduled prizes (`/prize_list`)

-delete scheduled prizes (/prize_delete)
+- delete scheduled prizes (`/prize_delete`)

-manually announce prizes (/prize_announce)
+- manually announce prizes (`/prize_announce`)

 `Fully automated:`

-Schedules run in background and post the prize message when the time arrives.
+- On any day, after `PRIZE_PLAGUE_TRIGGER_HOUR_UTC` (12:00 UTC), the first qualifying Dead Chat event for that date drops all prizes scheduled for that date into their configured channels.
+- Scheduled entries for that date are removed after they fire so they only trigger once.

-Each prize uses a persistent interactive button to claim prize.
+- Each prize uses a persistent interactive button to claim prize.

-Sends an announcement to the welcome channel when claimed.
+- Sends an announcement to the welcome channel when claimed.

 # 5. Twitch Live Notification System
 Features